 In all the excitement of sharing with your followers, be it news or new music, keep in mind that your followers are equally excited to catch up with your updates.
 If all that greets them are posts insisting they buy your merch or attend your gig, the lack of personality in your updates could influence them to dismiss you as spam.
 There is a learning curve to sending out updates and content that is indeed share-worthy, and shouldn’t be rushed.
 You may even get feedback and opinions thrown your way – some constructive, some not – so use them as learning points to make sure you don’t fall into the category of spam.

-Sending out a Shout on BandLab is an effective way to amplify your projects, or just to share updates to your creative and music-making processes.
-Shout to share today, and you may just stumble upon pearls of wisdom to promote yourself right.
+Posting a status on BandLab is an effective way to amplify your projects, or just to share updates to your creative and music-making processes.
+Update your status today, and you may just stumble upon pearls of wisdom to promote yourself right.

 Get started making your own music and share them with the world on BandLab.